 – An application form to obtain the required report from Grama Niladharee on the registration of the business name.

-2. Handing over the certified report of the Grama Niladharee and the duly completed application form along with the registration fee to the Divisional Secretary.
+2. Hand over the certified report of the Grama Niladharee and the duly completed application form along with the registration fee to the Divisional Secretary.

 A business can be separately identified from other businesses by using the business name.